|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 John Douglas 1996

-On February 11, 1942 four A5M4 Claude fighters from the Chitose Kokutai (soon afterwards renamed the 4th Kokutai) arrived as the first Japanese fighters based at Gasmata Airfield.
-That same day, the four Claudes intercepted three RAAF Hudsons attacking ships in Gasmata Harbor and shot down Hudson A16-126 and Hudson A16-91.
+On February 11, 1942 four A5M4 Claude fighters from Chitose Kōkūtai (Chitose Air Group) arrived as the first Japanese fighters to operate from Gasmata Airfield.
+That same day, the four Claudes intercepted the first Allied air raid against Gasmata when three Royal Australian Air Force (RAAF) Hudsons attacking ships in Thilenius Harbor and shot down Hudson A16-126 (MIA) and Hudson A16-91 (2 KIA, 2 survived).
+Soon afterwards their unit was renamed the 4th Kōkūtai (4th Air Group).

 Allied missions against Gasmata Airfield

-During March 1943, Gasmata Airfield was developed as a staging base tp support "Operation 81" that resulted in the Battle of the Bismarck Sea.
+During March 1943, Gasmata Airfield was as a staging base to support "Operation 81" that resulted in the Battle of the Bismarck Sea.
+During Operation I-Go on April 14, 1943 two G4M1 Bettys one from the 705 Kokutai and the other from the 751 Kokutai force landed at this location.

 From May 1943 onward, Gasmata was subjected to heavy bombing and not used thereafter for by the Japanese for flight operations.
 Instead, the Japanese built Hoskins Airfield on north coast of New Britain as an alternative airfield.
 During the middle of 1943, Gasmata Airfield was abandoned by the Japanese.